graycraft/api-tools/README.md

 # API Tools

-Tools to work with a REST API (WebSocket and GraphQL support is on the way).
+Tools to work with a REST API and WebSocket.

 This package allows to: